 -

 Practice point of view.
 Choose a scene from your favorite book and rewrite it from a different point of view.
 This exercise will help you understand how perspective shapes the narrative and how to effectively convey information through different voices.
-For example, take a pivotal scene from Harry Potter and rewrite it from Voldemort's perspective.
+Here's one way to look at it: take a central scene from Harry Potter and rewrite it from Voldemort's perspective.
 How does it change the story?

 -